Dr. William R. Beavers Oral History

 2013.001.0058

-Dr. William R. Beavers passed away on October 24, 2019.
+Dr. William R. Beavers passed away on Octubre 24, 2019.
 The Museum's Dr. William R. Beavers Collection (2013.052), donated at the time of this oral history, includes nearly fifty items related to the psychiatric treatment of Jack Ruby in 1963-64.
 The collection includes reports, correspondence, clippings and other materials. - Stephen Fagin, Curator

-Shortly before the Jack Ruby trial, Dr. Beavers testified at the change-of-venue hearing in February 1964, which was an unsuccessful effort by Ruby's defense attorneys to move the high-profile trial outside of Dallas.
+Shortly before the Jack Ruby trial, Dr. Beavers testified at the change-of-venue hearing in Febrero 1964, which was an unsuccessful effort by Ruby's defense attorneys to move the high-profile trial outside of Dallas.
 Dr. Beavers' testimony can be read here in the change-of-venue transcript, volume 3: https://emuseum.jfk.org/objects/66756.
 His testimony runs ten pages total (page 559-569). - Stephen Fagin, Curator